osmberlin/osm-traffic-sign-tool/README.md

 ### Adding a sign with new image

-Run `bun script-new-sign.ts` from the root folder to update the svgs, data and run the app.
+Run `bun script-new-data.ts` from the root folder to update the svgs, data and run the app.

 Alternatively, the [script lists the separate commands](./script-new-sign.ts)